hrissan/protocute/README.md

 sint64 |  08     | 07

 Ok, looks like we have actually 2 different representations of `4`, and 2 different representation of `-4`.
+Moreover we have not way to know if signed or unsigned value was saved.

 This means, that if we had `uintXX`, we cannot change it into `sintXX`, because all saved values will be doubled when read from wire.
 Reverse is also true.